richardadonnell/Upwork-Job-Scraper/README.md

 1. Click on the extension icon in Chrome to open the settings page.
 2. Configure the webhook URL where you want to receive job data.
 3. Set the desired job check frequency.
-4. Enable or disable browser notifications as needed.
+4. Enable or disable browser notifications and webhook functionality as needed.
 5. View scraped jobs and the activity log directly in the settings page.

 ## Configuration

 ### Webhook Setup

+1. Toggle the switch to enable or disable webhook functionality.
-1. Enter your webhook URL in the provided input field.
+2. Enter your webhook URL in the provided input field.
-2. Click "Save" to store the URL.
+3. Click "Save" to store the URL.
-3. Use the "Test Webhook" button to verify your webhook is working correctly.
+4. Use the "Test Webhook" button to verify your webhook is working correctly.

 ### Job Check Frequency